josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </CalloutPlusQuote>

-While MoErgo's website does more to conjure a small toy store than a serious international keyboard manufacturer, the Glove80 is no toy, and MoErgo does indeed take it very seriously.
-(Join the Discord and you'll find the founders fastidiously posting updates, and actively responding to questions and issues.)
+MoErgo clearly takes the Glove80 very seriously.
+Join the Discord, and you'll find the founders fastidiously posting updates, and actively responding to questions and issues.

-MoErgo goes to great lengths to explain how and why they landed on the Glove80's design, and it shows.
+More impressive than that, though: MoErgo goes to great lengths to explain how and why they landed on the Glove80's design, and that commitment shows.
 This doesn't feel like a cool keyboard with "ergonomics" slapped on as an afterthought selling point, just because it can tent a little. [_Side-eyes ZSA_]

 <CalloutPlusQuote>